Vellore Mutiny: Outbreak

 The garrison of the Vellore Fort in July 1806 comprised four companies of British infantry from H.M.
 69th (South Lincolnshire) Regiment of Foot and three battalions of Madras infantry: the 1st/1st, 2nd/1st and 2nd/23rd Madras Native Infantry.
 The usual practice for sepoys having families with them in Vellore was to live in individual huts outside the walls.
 However the scheduling of a field-day for the Madras units on 10 July had required most of the sepoys to spend that night sleeping within the fort so that they could be quickly assembled on parade before dawn.

 Two hours after midnight on 10 July, the sepoys killed fourteen of their own officers and 115 men of the 69th Regiment, most of the latter as they slept in their barracks.
 Among those killed was Colonel St. John Fancourt, the commander of the fort.
 The rebels seized control by dawn, and raised the flag of the Mysore Sultanate over the fort.
 Retainers of Tipu's second son Fateh Hyder emerged from the palace part of the complex and joined with the mutineers.

 However, a British officer, Major Coopes, had been outside the walls of the fort that night and was able to alert the garrison in Arcot.
-Nine hours after the outbreak of the mutiny, a relief force comprising the British 19th Light Dragoons, galloper guns and a squadron of Madras cavalry, rode from Arcot to Vellore, covering 16 mi in about two hours.
-It was led by Sir Robert Rollo Gillespie (one of the most capable and energetic officers in India at that time), who reportedly left Arcot within a quarter of an hour of the alarm being raised.
+Nine hours after the outbreak of the mutiny, a relief force comprising the British 19th Light Dragoons, galloper guns and a squadron of the 3rd Regiment of Madras Native Cavalry, rode from Arcot to Vellore, covering 16 mi in about two hours.
+It was led by Captain Robert Rollo Gillespie, who reportedly left Arcot within a quarter of an hour of the alarm being raised.
 Gillespie dashed ahead of the main force with a single troop of about twenty men.